 The bathroom in Lexi and Tyler’s bus is beautifully decorated with natural wicker baskets, white-washed walls, and natural wood flooring.
 While their compost toilet was more than sufficient for life on the road, they did miss the real deal while travelling.

 The shower in Lexi and Tyler’s bathroom is separate from the toilet in its own separate cabin.
 It features beautiful natural wood with a striking black shower head.

-The bedroom area is small but cosy, with a queen-size mattress and a rear door that used to be a wheelchair lift.
-One of their favourite things to do was open the rear door to a beach or lake and lie in bed.
+The bedroom area is small but cozy, with a queen-size mattress and a rear door that used to be a wheelchair lift.
+One of their favorite things to do was open the rear door to a beach or lake and lie in bed.

 Follow Tyler and Lexi on Instagram @onewildridebus